rishabh135/ML-Unit-Tests/Readme.md

 2) Check if you have normalized your inputs

-3)Make Sure the test loss is never zero (Happens when you try applying a softmax over a single value
+3) Make Sure the test loss is never zero (Happens when you try applying a softmax over a single value

 ```
 def test_loss():